Jun Fri 2024

 • Export Schedule – where return exports data match with custom data or difference below 10% of declared exports.

-• Export reconciliation – where return export data does not match with custom export data or difference is above 10% of declared exports.
+• Export reconciliation – where return export data does not match with custom export data or the difference is above 10% of declared exports.

 • Local purchases schedule with original tax invoices for the relevant period.